mulian/smart-daemon-control/README.md

 Now it use atoms state.

 **NOTE:**
-The update from version <=0.7.3 to a newer version published after 12/01/2015 will delete your stored daemons. - Update now!
+Update from version <=0.7.3 to a newer version published after 12/01/2015 will delete your stored daemons. - Update now!

 ## Install Steps
 1. Install smart-daemon-control